ajakaja/ajakaja.github.io/_posts/2023-05-01-data-science.md

 Let's get this out of the way.
 This is not science:

 1. Ask a question
-2. Formulate hypothesis
+2. Formulate a hypothesis
 3. Do an experiment
-4. Get a result
+4. Analyse the results
 5. Conclude things

 Science is not a formulaic process anyway, but if it was it would have to be a process that by construction converges on better understanding over time.
-Here's a better list that includes some important missing steps:
+Here's a better list of steps:

 1. Learn, Observe, and Study
-2. Conceiva of a model of the world that makes sense from what you know.
+2. Conceive of a model of the world that makes sense from what you know.
 If it's not obvious you might need to check it.
 3. Ask a question (that your model has something interesting to say about...)
 4. Formulate a hypothesis (about what answer your model would give if it were correct that other models would not give)
 5. Do an experiment
-6. Get a result
+6. Analyse the results
 7. Conclude things (about the accuracy of your model)
 8. Update your confidence in your model based on the result.
 Go back to step (2) until it's good.
 9. Go and do things in the world using your model now that you know it's good.

-If you’re not formulating a model as you go, and treating your experiments as tests of whether your model is good, you’re not really doing science.
+If you don't formulate a model as you go or use your experiments to test and improve that model, you’re not really doing anything that deserves to be called Science.
 You're just doing... experiments, in a loop?
-Without ever learning anything?
-That doesn't deserve to be called science.
+Without ever learning anything.
+You're certainy not trying to get more right over time.

-Corporate data science doesn't really target producing models---it basically targets producing _decisions_.
-If you produced a model, the model would tell you what decision to make, but... that's scary.
-No one wants to just learn the model and then _pick_ what color the button should be.
-What if they're wrong?
-Instead we can just let an experiment decide for us.
-No one ever got fired for staffing a data science team, or for making the button whichever color people clicked on most frequently for two weeks last June.
+Corporate data science doesn't even want to produce models, anyway.
+Its job is to make _decisions_.
+Or rather, to _launder_ decisions: to make the decision-making process so benign and agreeable that nobody risks blame.
+You want to understand how users work and then _pick_ what color the button should be to achieve a result?
+But what if you're... wrong?
+Better to let an experiment decide for us.
+No one ever got fired for staffing up the data science team, or for making the button whichever color people provably clicked the most on for two weeks last June.

 Science is---has to be---the process of studying things in a way that necessarily becomes more correct over time.
 Asymptotically it should figure out the true workings of whatever slice of reality you're looking at.
 This always involves building up theories of how reality works, and typically should require validating those theories with experiments to see how good they are.
 (Although, strictly speaking, that's only useful inasmuch it gets you closer to correctness.
 You can get away without it if the experiment's result is utterly obvious.)

 In business, the theories are answers to the question "how should we run our company?"
 That experiment to see what color the button should be?
 It assumes, but never tests, that the answer to that question is this: "we should run experiments like this one all day and then do whatever they say for the indefinite future."
-You could also do some science on _that_ hypothesis, if you wanted, but I wouldn't bother.
-It's pretty obviously flawed.
-Anywhere you look, data-science-driven companies are doing fantastically dumb things, all the time, and everybody who works there seems to know it.
+You could also do some science on _that_ hypothesis, if you wanted, but don't bother; it's pretty obviously flawed.
+Anywhere you look, data-science-driven companies are doing fantastically dumb things, and everybody who works at them knows it.
 And yet they do it anyway---because their collective understanding is that they're supposed to stay on that sacred, data-driven path.

 ----------